Accurate and Lightweight Image Super-Resolution with Model-Guided Deep Unfolding Network: Introduction

 Despite the rapid progress, one of the long-standing open issues is the lack of interpretability.
 Most existing networks for SISR are designed based on the black-box principle - i.e., little is known about their internal workings regardless of the desirable input-output mapping results.
 The difficulty with understanding the internal mechanism of deep learning-based SISR has become even more striking when the network gets deeper and more sophisticated (e.g., due to attention and feedback).
 For instance, the total number of parameters of EDSR \cite{lim:CVPR:2017:EDSR} has reached over 40M, which makes it a less feasible for practical applications.
 By contrast, it is more desirable to seek alternative glass-box design (a.k.a. clear-box) where the inner components are readily available for inspection.
 A hidden benefit of such a transparent approach is that it might lead to more efficient design because any potential redundancy (in terms of model parameters) can be cautiously avoided.
 Can we solve SISR under an emerging framework of interpretable machine learning \cite{molnar2020interpretable}?
 Does a transparent design lead to computationally more efficient solution to SISR facilitating practical applications (e.g., lightweight architecture \cite{ahn2018fast})?

 We provide affirmative answers to the above questions in this paper.
 An important new insight brought to the field of SISR by this work is {\it model-guided} (MoG) design for deep neural networks.
 The basic idea behind MoG design is to seek a mathematically equivalent implementation of existing model-based solution by deep neural networks.
 Similar ideas have scattered in the literature of so-called deep unfolding networks (e.g., \cite{wisdom2017building,bertocchi2019deep,hershey2014deep}).
 It has been well-established that classic model-based tools including sparse coding, Markov Random Field, belief propagation, and non-negative matrix factorization can be unfolded to a network implementation \cite{hershey2014deep,wisdom2017building,dong:TPAMI:2018DPDNN,zhang:CVPR:2020deepUSRNet}.
 Note that in the field of SISR, there are plenty of model-based methods \cite{buades:CVPR:2005nonlocal,yang:TIP:2010:sparse,dong:TIP:2013nonlocally,kim:TPAMI:2010sparse}, which could provide a rich source of inspiration for MoG design.
-Zhang \emph{et al} proposed USRNet to handle the classical degradation model via a single model.
-Based on our previous \cite{dong2013sparse} and recent \cite{dong:TPAMI:2018DPDNN} works, we propose a MoG Deep Unfolding Network (MoG-DUN) to SISR that is not only explainable and efficient but also accurate and versatile.
+Most recent work USRNet \cite{zhang:CVPR:2020deepUSRNet} serves as an exemplar of such MoG design for handling classical degradation of SISR via a single unified model.
+Based on our previous \cite{dong2013sparse} and recent \cite{dong:TPAMI:2018DPDNN} works, we propose a new MoG Deep Unfolding Network (MoG-DUN) for SISR that is not only explainable and efficient but also accurate and versatile.